Yug34/parser/README.md

 # parser

 ### Generate the `cpp/code.cpp`'s AST dump with `clang`:
 `clang -Xclang -ast-dump -fsyntax-only -std=c++17 -fno-color-diagnostics cpp/code.cpp > ./src/dump.txt`

-`-fno-color-diagnostics` because otherwise the generated AST dump has shell color codes in it.
+Using `-fno-color-diagnostics` because otherwise the generated AST dump has shell color codes in it.

+Using `-fsyntax-only` since we only need to run the preprocessor, parser and type checking stages of `clang`.

 ### Run the program
 `cargo run`